-Regular column: What’s On Tap (chipmusic & beer review column)
+Retired Columns: What’s On Tap (chipmusic & beer review column); Office Hours (review column)

-As a teacher by trade, Grad Student by (questionable) choice, over-enthusiastic baker, and Aes Sedai of the Nerd Ajah, Chip Mom takes joy in many things.
+As a Book-a-Roo by trade, over-enthusiastic baker by (delicious) choice, and Aes Sedai of the Nerd Ajah, Chip Mom takes joy in many things.
 Of particular note are her penchants for books, cookies, and 90s pop music.
-She can often be found at conventions garbed in her signature pink t-shirt either scattering baked goods on the unwary or rocking out in the front row.
+She can often be found at conventions donning her signature cupcake backpack, either scattering baked goods on the unwary or rocking out in the front row.
 But no matter where she is or what she’s doing, remember, Chip Mom loves ya!